 The Treasure Island Fire and Rescue Department is dispatched by and is a member of the Pinellas County Regional 9-1-1 network.
 If you are ever curious about any emergency response, you may access all active 9-1-1 calls on the Pinellas County Safety & Emergency Services website.
 All calls are displayed in both a list and map format.

 In Pinellas County, after stabilization by Fire Department paramedics, EMS patients are transported to the hospital the county’s Sunstar Paramedics partner.
 If you have any questions about Pinellas County’s renowned EMS system, you may access their website and review the plentiful information provided to the public about their system and operations.

 The phrase, “An ounce of prevention is worth more than a pound of cure,” is especially relevant when it comes to fires.
 While TIFR staff regularly trains to meet the emergency needs of the city, any steps the community can take to prevent accidents keeps our residents safer.
 TIFR has completed a short list of essential tasks residents can perform to possibly prevent a fire at their own house.

-Unlike many other parts of the country, Florida’s weather means that grilling season isn’t limited to summer months.
+Unlike many other parts of the country, Florida’s weather means that the grilling season isn’t limited to the summer months.
 With the number of multi-family dwelling units and condominium buildings, TIFR wants to remind residents of the potential hazard of unsafe grill operation.
 This one-page information sheet provides the pertinent fire code regulations and some tips for safe operation.